Boston Terrier Shedding

 Boston Terriers have a light shedding level.
 Regular grooming keeps shedding manageable and your Boston Terrier's coat healthy.

 Breed-Specific Health Profile: Research identifies brachycephalic syndrome, cataracts, luxating patella as conditions with higher prevalence in Boston Terriers.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Boston Terrier's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Boston Terrier.

 Seasonal Changes